Broadmeadows

 Broadmeadows lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Broadmeadows' population is approximately 15,273 as of August 2025.
-This figure represents a growth of 1,414 people, an increase of 10.2% since the 2021 Census when the population was recorded at 13,859.
-The change is inferred from the estimated resident population of 14,901 in June 2024 and an additional 396 validated new addresses since the Census date.
-This results in a population density ratio of 1,729 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Broadmeadows' growth rate of 10.2% since the 2021 census is above both the national average (8.6%) and the state's average, indicating it as a region with significant population growth.
-Overseas migration contributed approximately 76.9% to the overall population gains in recent periods.
+Broadmeadows' population is approximately 15,273 as of Aug 2025.
+This figure reflects an increase of 1,414 people since the 2021 Census, which reported a population of 13,859.
+The growth was inferred from ABS's estimated resident population of 14,901 in June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 1,729 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Broadmeadows' growth rate of 10.2% since the 2021 census exceeded both the national average (8.6%) and state averages, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 76.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future demographic trends predict exceptional growth for Broadmeadows, placing it within the top 10 percent of national statistical areas.
-Based on the latest population numbers, the area is expected to increase by 8,934 persons by 2041, marking a total gain of 55.3% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, they utilize VIC State Government's Regional/LGA projections released in 2023 and adjust employing weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future demographic trends predict exceptional growth for Broadmeadows, with an expected increase of 8,934 persons by 2041 based on the latest population numbers, representing a total gain of 55.3% over the 17-year period.

 Frequently Asked Questions - Population